The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Yiannis Pappayiorgas (John S. Pappas), musician, teacher, and author of books about Greek folk dances
+Information: Yiannis Pappayiorgas (John S. Pappas), musician, teacher, and author of books about Greek dance.

 John, affectionately known by all as "Johnny," was raised in the Greek-American community in San Francisco, California.
 His family has always remained close to the folkways of their Greek villages and always had Greek dancing and music at their gatherings and celebrations on holidays, so it was as a young child that John learned the dances and songs of his family's area, Arkadia.
 His approach to teaching dances reflects his strong respect and feeling for the heritage behind them.

 John's great-uncle played the floyera (shepherd's flute) and, as a boy, John also began playing this and other Greek musical instruments, such as the daouli (large drum), baglamas (bagpipes), bouzouki (long-necked stringed instrument), gaida (short-necked stringed instrument played with a bow), karamoudza (a double-reed instrument, also called zourna), klarino (clarinet), lavauto (Greek lute), and santouri (a type of hammered dulcimer).
 Since 1962, John has had his own Greek orchestra and hosts an award-winning website on Greek musical instruments, costumes, and dances.
 He has produced three CDs of Greek folk music.
 His band is located in Stockton, California, and includes Yiannis Pappayiorgas (John Pappas) and family members Paula, and Stathis.
 They perform with two other family members as T'Adelfia.

 John worked with and was influenced in dance by Dora Stratou and Eleni Tsaouli